fmselab/roby/docs/index.md

 env = EnvironmentRTest.EnvironmentRTest(model, input_dataset, classes,
                                    label_list=label_list)
 ```
-while in the latter case the user must define a function receiving a data (in _np.npdarray_ format) and returning a string representing the real label
+while in the latter case the user must define a function receiving a data (in _np.ndarray_ format) and returning a string representing the real label
 ```python
 def labeler(image: np.ndarray):
     ...